awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-start.md

 # Starting NICE DCV sessions<a name="managing-sessions-start"></a>

-By default, a console session is automatically created on Windows NICE DCV servers after the servers are installed\.
+When you use the defaults to [install Windows NICE DCV server](setting-up-installing-wininstall.md), a [console session](managing-sessions.md#managing-sessions-intro-console) is automatically created and active after the server is installed\.
 The default console session is owned by `Administrator` and has a default session ID of `console`\.
+You can use this session or you can [close it](managing-sessions-lifecycle-stop.md) and create a new session\.

-If you chose to prevent the automatic console session when you installed the NICE DCV server, you must create one manually\.
-After you install the NICE DCV server, you can enable or disable the automatic console session at any time\.
+If you chose to opt out of the automatic console session creation when you installed the NICE DCV server, you must create one manually\.
+After you install the NICE DCV server, you can enable or disable the [automatic console session creation](#managing-sessions-start-auto) at any time\.

 **Note**
-Linux NICE DCV servers don't get a default console after installation\.
+Linux NICE DCV servers don't get a default console session after installation\.

-Assume that you use a floating license on an on\-premises or alternative cloud\-based server and exceed the maximum number of concurrent sessions that's upported by your license\.
+Assume that you use a floating license on an on\-premises or alternative cloud\-based server and exceed the maximum number of concurrent sessions that's supported by your license\.
 You might get a `no licenses` error\.
 If you get this error, stop an unused session to release the license and try again\.

 The NICE DCV server must be running to start a session\.
 For more information, see [Starting the NICE DCV Server](manage-start.md)\.